ApiLogicServer/ApiLogicServer-src/README.md

 # Quickstart

-If you have the Python (version 3.8-3.12), install is standard, typically:
+If you have a supported Python (version 3.8-3.12), install is standard, typically:

 ```bash title="Install API Logic Server in a Virtual Environment"
 python3 -m venv venv                 # windows: python -m venv venv